ntemposd/website/content/en/works/tech-worker/wappier/index.md

 ## My role at wappier

-Facilitating the production of contemporary entertainment tech solutions for on-chain and off-chain apps.
+I was the first product hire at wappier where I facilitated the production of contemporary entertainment technology for the mobile gaming industry.
+During my tenure, I launched the Αlpha version of a 3D Visualization product, launched an SDK-powered Next Best Action framework and extended its use by launching a Next Best Action Shopify application for merchants.
+I also closely advised C-level colleagues on best practices and recommended a Product Management framework for the company.
+Finally, I played a key role in the early stages of the company-wide documentation project.

-* Crafting Product Roadmaps
+* Managed Product Roadmaps
-* Creating Features & Business Requirements
+* Created Features & Business Requirements
-* Managing Documentation Projects
+* Led Documentation Projects

 ## Life at wappier